-The UK Research Institute in Secure Hardware and Embedded Systems (RISE) 3rd Annual Conference will be held on 30th November 2020 and will be run as a virtual event.
-Register via this link!
+The UK Research Institute in Secure Hardware and Embedded Systems (RISE) 3rd Annual Conference was held on 30th November 2020.

 We are pleased to welcome Prof. Patrick Schaumont of WPI as our keynote speaker this year.
 The title of the talk will be EDA Tools for Side-channel Security Testing and Countermeasure Synthesis.

 A crucial difference between hardware and software in computer systems is that hardware cannot be patched on the fly.
 With security vulnerabilities, it is especially important to make sure the hardware design gets it right-first-time.

 In this talk, we focus on side-channel attacks, which use the physical byproduct of computing as a leakage source to break cryptosystems and other sensitive-computing forms.
 Because side-channel leakage is a physical phenomenon, it originates in hardware, even if the cryptosystem is implemented in software.
 Hence, we must understand the role of hardware in side-channel leakage.
 We will focus, in particular, on power consumption as a source of side-channel leakage.

 By trade, hardware engineers optimize for maximum performance, minimal power consumption, or minimal cost.
 However, hardware designers are not used to handling side-channel leakage.
 We need novel techniques and tools to address side-channel leakage during hardware design, from its assessment to its mitigation.